-In the event of a system curtailment, SoCalGas shall curtail service throughout its service area in the following order:
+In the event of a system curtailment, SoCalGas shall curtail service according to Rule 23:

 System Curtailment may occur in a large area of our service territory when the system cannot maintain adequate pressure.
 In such an event, curtailment of service to customers in the affected area will generally be made based on the order of curtailment shown above (and specified in Section C.1 of Tariff Rule 23).
 However, this order will be followed only to the extent it is operationally feasible to do so.
 Unbundled as-available and firm storage withdrawal service may not be available for deliveries to customers whose service is restricted as a result of a system curtailment.

 Localized curtailment occurs when a specific area of our service territory is impacted by intrastate capacity restrictions or emergencies.
 Curtailment of service to customers in the affected area will generally be made based on the order of curtailment shown above (and specified in Section C.1 of Tariff Rule 23).
 However, this order will be followed only to the extent it is operationally feasible to do so.
-Given the nature of the localized constraint, customers in unconstrained areas may receive service while other customers of equal or higher priority are curtailed or interrupted.
 Unbundled as-available and firm storage withdrawal service may not be available for deliveries to customers whose service is restricted as a result of a localized curtailment.

 SoCalGas may need to curtail service on an emergency basis.
 This occurs at times where there is a threatened or actual shortage creating an emergency condition for a short duration in our ability to meet the demands of core customers.
 During such an emergency, we may curtail service to all or some of our customers in the most reasonable and practicable manner possible.
 In such an emergency, we have the right to shut off, discontinue, re-establish or continue service to such customers, irrespective of the priority or preference set forth in its tariff schedules, contracts, or rules and regulations applicable to such service.